Why Golf? Breaking Glass Ceilings While Breaking Par

-According to the National Golf Foundation (NGF)*, there were about 5.6 million female on-course golfers last year, but only 23% of on-course golfers are women.
+According to the National Golf Foundation (NGF)*, there were about 5.6 million female on-course golfers last year, representing 23% of on-course golfers.
 As a company, we will continue to work hard to grow this number, providing an outlet for everyone to play the game at our world-class facilities.

 Today, on Women’s Golf Day, we hear from some of our most passionate players and female leaders to reflect on the joys and benefits that brought them to the game and why they continue to play today.

 Why we play…

 By: Ani Carrey, Regional Sales & Marketing Director, KemperSports

 Few other sports can immerse you in nature like golf.
 The game takes us from the mountains to the ocean – even to the most remote locations in the world – to showcase the natural beauty of the outdoors.

 Golf has allowed me to travel to places I probably would have never seen if it wasn’t for a junior or collegiate event or work assignment.
 Now, I travel and play because of my role working with KemperSports’ international portfolio, which includes amazing resorts and destinations in Mexico and the Caribbean.
 I also happened to marry a golfer.
 We love to plan our personal trips around famous golf courses and destinations so we can scratch them off our bucket list.
 We are fortunate to share the same passion for golf and enjoy spending our time together on the course.
 Golf has opened so many doors for me personally and professionally, and has allowed me to meet people from all over the world.